CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-incoming.md

 The properties for each test depend on the type of test, and hold the input parameters that were used to execute the test.

+The checks are only executed for messages that are injected via SMTP, and only if checks are enabled in the config file using the "smtp-check" variable.